Rutgers-RPL/pfa-training/README.md

 Let's get started with writing your first lines of Python code!

+You're going to write two short functions to multiply two matrices together and print out the result to your terminal.

 1. First, go ahead and import the numpy package, with the alias np.